Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * Runs LibreNMS' own `validate.php` as the LibreNMS system user and reads its report
 * Groups LibreNMS runs by default come out of a single run; the groups it leaves out (`distributedpoller`, `mail`, `rrdcheck`, `webserver`) each cost an additional run and are only started when `--group` asks for them.
 Asking only for optional groups skips the default run altogether
 * Without `--group` everything the default run reports is checked, including a validation group a later LibreNMS release adds. `--group` restricts the report to the named groups
 * The exit code of the validation is deliberately not used.
-It stays `0` when the script refuses to run, when no group matched, and when every finding is a warning, so only the report itself tells the check what happened
+It only separates "at least one failure" from everything else: it stays `0` when every finding is a warning and when no group matched, and it is `1` both for a run that found a problem and for one that never started, so only the report itself tells the check what happened
 * Findings that are known and accepted can be filtered out with `--ignore-regex`; they then no longer influence the check state
 * Validation messages are redacted before they are printed, so a connection error quoting a data source name does not carry a credential into the plugin output